squareblob/MountAugusta/Constitution.md

 >
 > The voting process shall take place on the official Mount Augusta subreddit.
 Each bill must be posted in two rounds.
 First in a post containing "[Bill Discussion]", which must remain open for at least 24 hours.
 Voting will not yet occur in this post.
 The bill must be clearly described in the body of the post.
 After at least 24 hours has passed, another reddit post must be made containing "[Bill Vote]" in the title.
 The bill must again be clearly written in the body of the post, and may be a revised version of the original one.
 Voting shall be open for 48 hours.
 >
 > b.
 Each voter shall present either a “yes” ("Aye") or “no” ("Nay") vote as a comment on the [Bill Vote] post.
-Only eligible voters as outlined in Section I, Subsection A may vote.
+Only eligible voters as outlined in Article I, Section A may vote.
 >
 > c.
 Bills on which voting is being conducted may not be edited under any circumstances, but may be resubmitted with or without changes if the vote fails.
 >